klhrcn/MyBTTAI/Final Project/README.md

 Results:
 * GDP per capita, social support, and healthy life expectancy are consistently the most influential factors in predicting a country’s happiness score
   * Among these, social support emerged as the strongest predictor
-  * --> conomic strength alone does not guarantee happiness—strong community networks and trust in social institutions play an even more critical role
+  * → Economic strength alone does not guarantee happiness—strong community networks and trust in social institutions play an even more critical role
 * Countries with high levels of generosity and freedom to make life choices also tended to rank higher in happiness
   * Personal autonomy and civic engagement are vital in overall well-being
 * Conversely: high levels of perceived corruption corresonded to a lower happiness score